nimitz-Bear/MaxMap/README.md

 # MaxMap

 ---
-**Maxmap** is a bot that allows discord users  to create an interactive map of server member's cities.
+**Maxmap** is a bot who's main feature is that it allows discord server members to share their cities on an interactive map.
 You can use [this invite link](https://discord.com/api/oauth2/authorize?client_id=1120211992947478588&permissions=397284730944&scope=bot) to add it to your discord server.